vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 ## Scope of the experiment

-The mechanism described in this document, is intended to be done with applications on the wider internet.
+The mechanism described in this document is intended to be used with applications on the wider internet.
 One application of TLS well suited for the TLS DNSSEC Chain extension is DNS over TLS [@!RFC7858].
 In fact, one of the authentication methods for DNS over TLS *is* the mechanism described in this document, as specified in Section 8.2.2 of [@!RFC8310].

-The need for the mechanism when DANE authenticating DNS over TLS resolver is obvious, since DNS may not be available to perform the required DNS lookups.
+The need for this mechanism when using DANE to authenticate a DNS over TLS resolver is obvious, since DNS may not be available to perform the required DNS lookups.
 Other applications of TLS would benefit from using this mechanism as well.
 The client sides of those applications